rdpate/pyr/about/about.md

     # and this script is one level below PROJECT
     exec "$(dirname "$(readlink -f "$0")")/../util/pyr" -a"$0" TARGET "$@"
     # readlink lets any symlinks to the stub work correctly

-## Standalone Pyr

-Make pyr-standalone for a single-file Pyr without dependencies.
-Standalone does not have pyr.optics.

 ## Consistent Error Messages